 Tattooed Chef is a business that produces frozen plant-based meals that can then be cooked as needed.
 The company feels that it is filling a market need for easily accessible, yet healthy meals on days where cooking is not a good option.

 Tattooed Chef produces most of its products in Italy and California, where the majority of its food is sourced.
-However, as overall demand has increased, not just for Tattooed Chef specifically, but for the meat alternative industry as a whole, the company has been increasing its distribution centers across the U.S. to accommodate for demand.
-Furthermore, it has recently completed the acquisition of New Mexico Food Distributors, Inc. and Karsten Tortilla Factory, LLC (collectively referred to as Foods of New Mexico) for $37 million.
-This will significantly increase Tattooed Chef’s ability to produce meals in large numbers.
+However, as overall demand has increased for the meat alternative industry as a whole, the company has been increasing its distribution centers across the U.S. to accommodate for this.
+Furthermore, it completed the acquisition of New Mexico Food Distributors, Inc. and Karsten Tortilla Factory, LLC (collectively referred to as Foods of New Mexico) for $37 million earlier this year.
+This will significantly increase the Tattooed Chef's ability to produce meals in large numbers.

 Beyond Meat is a stock that has seen plenty of growth and success despite its many critics when it first went public a couple of years ago.
 It has certainly been busy carving out market share for itself and fending off some tough competition.

 Over the past year, for example, Beyond Meat products have seen a huge increase in availability in restaurants and chains across the U.S. Dunkin, TGI Fridays, and A&W all feature at least one of its meat alternative products on their menus.
 As restrictions ease, this hard work should see more pay off as many sales will rise due to increased demand.